Transport Team member describes his work.

 Because we are a small team, if one person is infected, most likely two or more of our team will also become infected.

 So when a call comes in, and we must leave the hospital to go stabilize and transport a patient, we conduct a first screening for COVID.
-If it is suspected or confirmed, we ensure to bring all PPE needed for the call.
+If it is confirmed or suspected, we ensure to bring all PPE needed for the call.

 On a regular call, we would wear gloves, mask, and uniform.
 However, for a COVID call, we add N95 mask, face shield or goggles, disposable gown, and two pairs of extra long gloves.